Offshore Voluntary Disclosure – History

-After discovering the UBS scandal, the IRS announced the 2009 OVDP in March 2009.
-It offered taxpayers an opportunity to avoid criminal prosecution and a settlement of a variety of civil and criminal penalties in the form of single miscellaneous offshore penalty.
-It was based on existing voluntary disclosure practices used by IRS Criminal Investigation.
+After the UBS scandal, the IRS announced the 2009 OVDP in March 2009.
+This Program offered taxpayers an opportunity to avoid criminal prosecution and to settle a variety of civil and criminal penalties in the form of a single “miscellaneous offshore penalty.”
+The 2009 OVDP was based on existing voluntary disclosure practices used by IRS Criminal Investigation.
 Generally, the miscellaneous offshore penalty for the 2009 program was 20 percent of the highest aggregate value of the unreported offshore accounts from 2003 to 2008.
 Participants were also required to file amended or late returns and FBARs for those years.
-Publicity surrounding U.S. enforcement actions against certain foreign banks led to strong demand of this voluntary program by taxpayers.
-The IRS received 15,000 disclosures for the 2009 OVDP, prior to the scheduled Oct.
-15, 2009 closing date for admission into that program. $3.4 billion in back taxes, interest and penalties were collected in that program and led to another 3,000 disclosures after the closing date.
+Publicity surrounding U.S. enforcement actions against certain foreign banks led to strong demand by taxpayers for this voluntary program.
+By its scheduled October 15, 2009, closing date, the IRS received 15,000 disclosures, leading to the collection of approximately $3.4 billion in back taxes, interest and penalties.

 2011 Off Shore Voluntary Disclosure Initiative (2011 OVDI)

-The 2009 OVDP program resulted in many disclosures and furthered the investigation of many individuals and financial institutions that facilitated non-compliance with U.S. tax laws.
-As these investigations continued, the IRS responded to requests from tax practitioners that additional individuals sought to come forward and voluntarily disclose their offshore accounts.
-In February 2011, the IRS announced the 2011 OVDI, which lasted until Sept.
-9 of that year.
-Generally, participants of the 2011 OVDI program paid a 25-percent miscellaneous offshore penalty on the highest aggregate value of unreported offshore accounts from 2003 to 2010.
-In addition, some participants were eligible for a reduced special 5-percent or 12.5-percent penalties, depending on the severity of their noncompliance.
-The 2011 OVDI drew 15,000 disclosures and resulted in the collection of $1.6 billion in back taxes, interest and penalties for the cases that were closed that year.
+The 2009 OVDP was a success, resulting in thousands of disclosures and furthering the investigation of many individuals and financial institutions that facilitated non-compliance with U.S. tax laws.
+As these investigations continued, the IRS responded to requests from tax practitioners to extend the program, as additional individuals sought to come forward and voluntarily disclose their offshore accounts.
+In February 2011, the IRS announced the 2011 OVDI, which lasted until September 9 of that year.
+Generally, participants in the 2011 OVDI program paid a 25-percent miscellaneous offshore penalty on the highest aggregate value of unreported offshore accounts from 2003 to 2010.
+In addition, some participants were eligible for a reduced special 5-percent or 12.5-percent penalty, depending on the severity of their noncompliance.
+The 2011 OVDI drew another 15,000 disclosures and resulted in the collection of $1.6 billion in back taxes, interest and penalties for the cases that were closed that year.

 2012 Offshore Voluntary Disclosure Program (2012 OVDP)

-After the two prior voluntary programs, continued strong interest by taxpayers and tax professionals led to a third program.
-In January 2012, the IRS revised the terms of the 2011 OVDI program and made it permanent until further notice.
+After the success of the two prior voluntary programs, continued strong interest by taxpayers and tax professionals led to a third program.
+In January 2012, the IRS revised the terms of the 2011 OVDI program and made the program permanent until further notice.
 Under the 2012 Offshore Voluntary Disclosure Program, participants pay a penalty of 27.5 percent of the highest aggregate balance or value of offshore assets during the prior eight years.
-The 5 or 12.5 percent penalties remained in effect for certain taxpayers.
+The 5 or 12.5 percent penalties remained in effect for certain eligible taxpayers.
 In June 2012, the IRS added an option to the existing disclosure program that enabled some U.S. citizens and others residing abroad to catch up on their filing requirements and avoid large penalties if they owed little or no back taxes.
 This option took effect in September of that year.
-This 2012 program has drawn 12,000 disclosures since its inception.
+The 2012 OVDP drew more than 12,000 disclosures.

 2014 Offshore Program Changes

-In June 2014, the IRS announced major changes in the 2012 offshore account compliance programs, providing new options to help taxpayers residing in the United States and overseas.
-The changes are anticipated to provide thousands of people a new opportunity to come back into compliance with their tax obligations.
+In June 2014, the IRS announced major changes to the 2012 offshore account compliance programs, providing new options to help taxpayers residing in the United States and overseas.
+The changes provided thousands of people with a new opportunity to come back into compliance with their tax obligations.
 With expansion of the streamlined procedures for non-willful taxpayers, the IRS also adjusted the terms for taxpayers participating in the OVDP whose conduct may reflect willful non-compliance.
-The changes modify the OVDP program increasing the penalty to 50 percent for certain taxpayers seeking relief from potential criminal prosecution when their bank is publicly identified as being under investigation by the IRS.
+The changes modified the OVDP program by increasing the penalty to 50 percent for certain taxpayers seeking relief from potential criminal prosecution when their bank is publicly identified as being under investigation by the IRS.

-The IRS is encouraging taxpayers who are concerned about their undisclosed offshore accounts to come in voluntarily before learning that the U.S. is investigating the taxpayer, their bank or banks where they hold accounts.
-By then, it may be too late to avoid potential criminal charges, or the new higher penalties under the OVDP of 50 percent – nearly double the regular 27.5 percent.
+The IRS is encouraging taxpayers who are concerned about their undisclosed offshore accounts to come in voluntarily before learning that they or their banks are being investigated.
+By then, it may be too late to avoid criminal charges or substantial penalties.